-In addition to services around data, JHUDMS is in the process of extending services (consulting, training, archiving) to include the treatment of software as a first-class research product.
-The objectives are to enhance research reproducibility and reuse by providing
+In addition to consulting, training, and archiving services around research data, JHU DMS also provides such services for research software.
+The objectives are to enable the treatment of software as a first-class research product and enhance research reproducibility and reuse by providing

 - guidance to researchers at the research planning stage in thinking of how code might be managed and what will happen to it at the end of the project,

 - tips on how to cite code for credit,

 - best practices to make software curation-ready, and

 - guidance on preserving the software components of the research process (e.g., by archiving in the JHU Data Archive or elsewhere).

 This is a 22 minutes online training module created by JHU Data Management Services to help researchers make their research software more reproducible and easier to reuse by others.
 This module provides several best practices for planning for reproducibility, sharing, and reuse of software.
 These practices are related to Documentation, Organizing your software, Using version control, Linking specific pieces of code to specific claims or results, Licensing, and finally, why and how to Archive code for citation and long-term access.